 - the aggregate asset value of the acquirer (and its group) and the target (and its group) exceeds 7 billion roubles; or

 - the aggregate annual revenues of the acquirer (and its group) and the target (and its group) for the preceding calendar year exceed 10 billion roubles, and at the same time the total asset value of the target (and its group) exceeds 400 million roubles.

 When granting clearance, the FAS has the discretion to impose various conditions to mitigate potential negative impacts on competition.
-For example, in April 2018, the FAS cleared the merger of Bayer, a German chemical company, and Monsanto Company, an American producer of genetically modified seeds and herbicides.
-Pursuant to the clearance decision, among other things, Bayer was required to transfer certain technologies relating to seed selection to Russian players on the market.4 Localisation of critical technology is an important agenda item for the FAS today, and it drives many of its decisions in the technology sector.
+For example, in April 2018, the FAS cleared the merger of Bayer, a German chemical company, and Monsanto Company, a US producer of genetically modified seeds and herbicides.
+Pursuant to the clearance decision, among other things, Bayer was required to transfer certain technologies relating to seed selection to Russian players on the market.3 Localisation of critical technology is an important agenda item for the FAS today, and it drives many of its decisions in the technology sector.

 The Federal Law on the Procedure for Investing into Business Entities Having Strategic Significance for National Defence and Security of the State regulates foreign investments into strategic Russian companies (see below) (FSIL), and the Federal Law on Foreign Investments in the Russian Federation (the Foreign Investments Law), among other things, imposes additional limitations on sovereign foreign investments into Russian companies (see below).